hausdorff/davidbalbert.github.com/_posts/2013-08-9-turning-the-apple-2e-into-a-lisp-machine-pt-1.md

 <p></p><br/>
 <p></p><br/>

 *If you enjoyed this post, you should consider applying to [Hacker School](https://www.hackerschool.com/), which is where this work was done.
 See some [other stuff](/obvious-python-parser.html) I did at Hacker School for more reference points.
 The space is full of some of the [nicest, smartest hackers](https://www.hackerschool.com/residents) I have ever met.
-Working around them has been a joy and an inspiration.
-Their thoughtful feedback and enthusiasm gave me the energy and the tools I needed to be able to approach the work you see here.*
+Working around them has been a joy and an inspiration.*